openharmony/advertising_ads_framework/advertising_README.md

 1. Subscribe to the event.

-   Subscribe to the com.huawei.hms.pps.action.PPS_REWARD_STATUS_CHANGED event to listen for changes on the reward ad page and receive reward information.
+   Subscribe to the com.company.pps.action.PPS_REWARD_STATUS_CHANGED event to listen for changes on the reward ad page and receive reward information.
 The subscription must be initiated each time before an ad is displayed.

    After receiving the common event, use **reward_ad_status** and **reward_ad_data** as keys in the **parameters** parameter of [CommonEventData](https://docs.openharmony.cn/pages/v4.0/en/application-dev/reference/apis/js-apis-inner-commonEvent-commonEventData.md/) to obtain changes on the reward ad page and obtain reward information, respectively.
 You can use the **rewardType** and **rewardAmount** attributes to obtain the name of a reward and its quantity.